adityanachan/E-Shop_Website/README.md

 # E-Shop_Website
-This is a simple application that demonstrates an E-commerse Website using Django, HTML, CSS <br>
+This is a simple application that demonstrates an E-commerse Website using Django, HTML, CSS and have used SQLite as a database<br>
 Where admin can Add, update, delete products and Customer <br>
-Customer can create an account after verification of email customer can place orders
+Customer can create an account <br>
+Customer can products to cart and he can increase quantity of products <br>
+Customer can place order and for placing order customer must have an account